-Data Point Result Number of fixed income households 2,603 Number of work able households 978 Number of near-elderly households (will turn 62 in next three years) 327 Annual staff time in hours to process recertifications (no interims) - includes hours spent on hearings for missing paperwork, processing follow-up letters, etc. 737.25 Hours per month Average number of interims due to decrease in income over last 3 years.
-531 Average number of interims due to decrease in income over last 3 years for Fixed income households.
+Data Point Result Number of fixed income households 2,603 Number of work able households 978 Number of near-elderly households (will turn 62 in next three years) 327 Annual staff time in hours to process recertifications (no interims) - 737.25 Hours per includes hours spent on hearings for missing paperwork, processing follow- month up letters, etc. Annual postage cost to mail certification documents to households (if \$12,805.58 applicable and no interims) Average number of interims due to decrease in income over last 3 years.
+531 Average number of interims due to decrease in income over last 3 years for 201 fixed income households.
 Decreased in income or increase in expenses.
-201 Average decrease in income for interims downs (per year) \$10,900.00 Average tenant rent decrease for interim downs (per month) \$220.00 Average decrease in income for interims downs (fixed income - per year) \$8,808.00 Average tenant rent decrease for interim downs (fixed income - per month) \$187.00
+Average decrease in income for interims downs (per year) \$10,900.00 Average tenant rent decrease for interim downs (per month) \$220.00 Average decrease in income for interims downs (fixed income - per year) \$8,808.00 Average tenant rent decrease for interim downs (fixed income - per month) \$187.00